christianThardy/christianThardy.github.io/tom-interpretability.md

 effect_of_head_to_head: 0.4579
 ```

 It appears that certain heads, particularly in layers 8 and 12, are critical junction points in the network, while later layers (especially around layers 17 and 22) are important for positive reinforcement of the model's computations.
 But why?
-By combining the results of the QKVO flows, we will be able to see how the identified heads form a layered composition.
+We get the second artifact by combining the results of the QKVO flows, and we will be able to see how the identified heads form a layered composition.

 <br>